PhilippvK/isaac-demo/README.md

 ### OS Packages

-This demo is supposed to be run on an Ubuntu/Debia-like operating system.
+This demo is supposed to be run on an Ubuntu/Debian-like operating system.
 WSL2 should work but was not tested!

 In addition to the default development packages (CMake, build-essential,...), the following SW is required to run this demo:

 - Docker (https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04)
 - Python v3.10
+- `poppler-utils` (for pdfunite command)

 ### Python